-Utilize a counting system and pitch learning procedure to read music appropraite to ability.
+Utilize a counting system and pitch learning procedure to read music appropriate to ability.

-Identify, describe, and incorporate music vocabulary and symbols for pitch, key signatures, rhythms, dynamics, tempo, articulation, expression, and direction (including repeat signs, da capo, etc.) into individual and ensemble performances.
+Identify, describe, and incorporate music vocabulary and symbols for pitch, key signatures, rhythm, dynamics, tempo, articulation, expression, and direction (including repeat signs, da capo, etc.) into individual and ensemble performances.

 Notate rhythms and melodies utilizing a dictation method.

 Read and notate music using software.